 RECOMMENDED READ: Amsterdam Canal Houses

 The houses in Amsterdam may be narrow, but they are quite deep.
-In the back of the block of houses there is a spacious private garden.
+In the back of the block of houses, there is a spacious private garden.
 Sometimes there was a little garden house or carriage house or stables for horses.
-Nowadays these gardens belong to the owner of the ground floor-apartment.
+Nowadays these gardens belong to the owner of the ground floor apartment.

-Later, when there was a shortage of space in Amsterdam, more living, working and storages spaces were built in the backyards or gardens of the canals houses.
+Later, when there was a shortage of space in Amsterdam, more living, working and storage spaces were built in the backyards or gardens of the canals houses.
 The houses along the canals were connected with these so-called ‘annexes’ by a corridor.

 As they were hidden from view and inaccessible from the street, these annexes could be used as hiding places.
-The Jewish girl Anne Frank and her family hid in such ‘secret annex’ from the nazi’s during World War II.
+The Jewish girl Anne Frank and her family hid in such ‘secret annex’ from the nazis during World War II.